 Funding uses: Education / Outreach, Research, Project / Program

 Location of residency: Anywhere in the worldView website Save

 Founded in 2003, SWOT is a partnership among Oceanic Society, the IUCN-SSC Marine Turtle Specialist Group, Duke University's OBIS-SEAMAP, and a growing international network of institutions and individuals.
 This powerful group—the SWOT Team—works to compile and publish global sea turtle data that support conservation and management efforts at the international, national, and local scales.
 These data reside within the SWOT database, which is continually updated and made publicly available.
 It is widely used by researchers, conservationists, students and teachers, funding agencies, and government officials.

 SWOT small grants help field-based sea turtle research and conservation projects realize their goals in each of SWOT’s three areas of focus: networking and capacity building, science, and education and outreach.
-Since 2006, we have awarded 79 grants to more than 56 applicants in more than 40 countries and territories.
+Since 2006, we have awarded 93 grants to 67 applicants in more than 45 countries and territories.

 PROGRAM AREA 1: NETWORKING & CAPACITY BUILDING